Table of contents

-Again, states differ and the above list is not exhaustive.
-Stay informed about laws in your state, as changes happen swiftly with regard to cannabis and the law.
+Again, states differ, and the above list is not exhaustive.
+Stay informed about laws in your state, as changes happen swiftly about cannabis and the law.

 Determine If You Have a Qualifying Condition

-In order to qualify for a Medical Marijuana Card, most states require that you see a state-licensed medical professional to confirm that you are suffering from one or more of a pre-approved list of medical conditions.
-Conditions may be physical such as cancer, epilepsy or HIV, or mental such as anxiety, depression or PTSD.
+To qualify for a Medical Marijuana Card, most states require that you see a state-licensed medical professional to confirm that you are suffering from one or more of a pre-approved list of medical conditions.
+Conditions may be physical such as cancer, epilepsy, or HIV, or mental such as anxiety, depression, or PTSD.

 - Anxiety Disorders and Depression